UW-Hydro/bmorph/docs/bmorph_tutorial.rst

     from bmorph.util import mizuroute_utils as mizutil

-Setting up a client for parallelism can help speed up the process of bias correction immensely, espeically if you are working with large or numerous watersheds.
+Setting up a client for parallelism can help speed up the process of bias correction immensely, espeically if you are working with large numbers of watersheds.
 Calibrating which meterological variable you want to condition to can take some time, so parralelism is recommended in especially the initial uses of ``bmorph``.